BrianWU-S/An-improved-OOM-Killer/README.md

 * Easy to test.
 I implement two system_call caller (in mm_caller.c and Check_Condition_caller.c) to help test the system calls’ correctness.
 You can just compile them and execute them in android kernel.
 (Note that they don’t need any parameters)
+* Easy to read: The idea is clear and can be quickly understood by the others.
+The code has high readability with clear naming rules and detailed comments.
+The program logic structure is clear due to a good abstraction of main code’s jobs into several worker function.